lashdid/laravel-tailwindcss/README.md

 Run `npm run watch` to build css and js in public folder.

+Run `php artisan serve` to run the project.

 Then open `http://localhost:3000` to view it in the browser.